Hans Zimmer proposes to his partner during London performance

 Zimmer played the piano for the piece as his partner sat beside him.

-At one stage during the concert, he took to the floor with one of his musicians to play guitar amongst the crowds with Zimmer pausing briefly near the front rows to share a hug and kiss with his partner.
+At one stage during the concert, he took to the floor with one of his musicians to play guitar among the crowds with Zimmer pausing briefly near the front rows to share a hug and kiss with De Luca.

 He later clarified that it was not just some “random woman” in the audience he was embracing.